Azure-Samples/java-microservices-aks-lab/install.md

 [![Open in GitHub Codespaces](https://img.shields.io/badge/Github_Codespaces-Open-black?style=for-the-badge&logo=github )](https://codespaces.new/Azure-Samples/java-microservices-aks-lab)

 The [git repository of this lab](https://github.com/Azure-Samples/java-microservices-aks-lab) contains a dev container for Java development.
 This container contains all the needed tools for running this lab.
 In case you want to use this dev container you can use a [GitHub CodeSpace](https://github.com/features/codespaces) in case your GitHub account is enabled for Codespaces.
+The button above will create a new codespace for you to use.
+Or you can use the manual steps described below.

 1. Navigate to the [GitHub repository of this lab](https://github.com/Azure-Samples/java-microservices-aks-lab) and select **Fork**.